Cyriaque Lamar

 “So, no.”

 “Lina, are these new turnips?
 They’re gross.
-Oh, and before I forget, could you explain death to me?
-I don’t need anything detailed, just the broad strokes.”
+And, before I forget, could you explain death to me?”

 Lina said nothing.